Oleg Baklov

-Oleg Yuryevich Baklov (Олег Юрьевич Баклов; born 20 October 1994) is a Tajikistani football player who plays for Russian club Ufa and the Tajikistan national team.
+Oleg Yuryevich Baklov (Олег Юрьевич Баклов; born 20 October 1994) is a Tajikistani football player who plays for Azerbaijan Premier League club Turan Tovuz and the Tajikistan national team.

 Club career

 He made his professional debut in the Russian Professional Football League for FC Syzran-2003 on 18 July 2014 in a game against FC Rubin-2 Kazan.

 He made his debut for the main squad of FC Ural Yekaterinburg on 25 September 2018 in a Russian Cup game against FC Neftekhimik Nizhnekamsk.

 He made his Russian Premier League debut for Ural on 14 September 2019, when he started an away game against FC Spartak Moscow, which Ural won 2–1.

 On 2 July 2021, he was loaned to FC KAMAZ Naberezhnye Chelny.

 Baklov left Ural in June 2023.

 International career

 On 30 August 2024, Baklov was called up to the Tajikistan squad for the first time, for their matches in the 2024 Merdeka Tournament.
 Baklov made his debut for Tajikistan on 8 September 2024, in a 0-0 draw against the Philippines in the Third Place playoff match at the 2024 Merdeka Tournament.